 This would partly be due to lack of understanding, partly down to lack of strength, but also down to a lack of coordination.

 Watch somebody who has never exercised attempting to kick a football or run on a treadmill at a fast pace, and you’ll get a good idea or what we’re talking about.

 What has this got to do with resistance bands?
 Well, a lot of exercises that use resistance bands require a basic amount of coordination and balance.

-A band assisted push up may be quite easy compared to a regular push up, but compared to a fixed resistance machine such as the chest press, it is very difficult.
+A band-assisted push up may be quite easy compared to a regular push up.
+However, when compared to a fixed resistance machine such as the chest press, it is very difficult.

 Until you have a certain competence level and your body has adapted to training (usually only takes a few weeks) you will not see any real strength gains from most forms of exercise, let alone from resistance bands.